 ‘Nuff said?

-Four months ago, I got a call from a medium-sized, business management consulting company in Toronto.
+Six months ago, I got a call from a medium-sized, business management consulting company in Toronto.
 They wanted portraits of their top executives, mostly for use on their web site.
-I quoted about $2000 for basic portraits, and they never called back.
-To this day, the “About Us” page on their six-year old web site is still blank, except for just a list of executive names.
+I quoted about $2,000 for business portraits and they never called back.
+To this day, the “About Us” page on that company’s six-year-old web site is still empty except for a list of executive names.
 I guess they couldn’t find a cheap-enough photographer.

 Point is, it’s penny-wise but pound-foolish to treat a rather important marketing tool as a cheap commodity.
 A good, and even unique, portrait is an important marketing investment.
-This is one of those things that are worth more than they cost.
+This is one of those things that are worth more than what they cost.

-A portrait can be a simple, five-minute head-and-shoulders, or it might be a two-hour variety of images with various poses, locations and lighting styles, depending on you and your business.
+A business portrait can be a simple and quick head-and-shoulders headshot.
+It can also be two hours of photography resulting in a variety of images with various poses, locations and lighting styles, depending on you and your business.
 Talk to your photographer about the possibilities.